01100100/blog/content/posts/kreuzungen.md

 As a geospatial data engineer, and a lover of long cycles in really remote places, this challenge doesn't sound too hard.

-Little did I know that this project would turn out to be much more interesting than first expected and lead me down many new roads, just like the bike journey.
+Little did I know that this project would turn out to be much more interesting than first expected, just like the bike journey.
+I just started and didn't know where it would take me but simply started out in a single direction, and looking back I am quite chuffed with how far I have come and what I have achieved.

-{{< admonition type=tip title=Naming >}}
+{{< admonition type=info title=Naming >}}
-The word "Kreuzungen" is German for "crossings"...
+The word "Kreuzungen" is German for "crossings" or "intersections"...

 {{% center %}}
 [https://de.wiktionary.org/wiki/Kreuzung](https://de.wiktionary.org/wiki/Kreuzung)